odpi/egeria-connector-integration-lineage-event-driven-sample/README.md

 - there is no description for schematypes or assets
 - AssetManager is not used.
 So AssetManagerIsHome is false on call create calls.
 - all updates are replacements not merges.
+- if an event comes in with different input assets and or output assets, we do not remove the existing lineage relationships.
+- The lineage relationships shown here as DataFlow relationships.
+In practice, it depends on what the process is doing as to which lineage relationships should be created.
+- The Dataflow qualified name is set to null.
+This is not appropriate if multiple supply chains create a lineage relationship between an asset and process.
+- Only one EventType is supported under the Topic. [https://github.com/odpi/egeria/issues/7134](https://github.com/odpi/egeria/issues/7134) has been raised to allow support of EventTypeLists.
+This sample would need to be enhanced to make use of these new APIs.
 ### Questions
 - dataflow relationships between the assets and process are [multi-link](https://egeria-project.org/concepts/uni-multi-link/?h=multi+link#multi-link-relationships)
 So have a qualified name - question on this - can it be null if we know there is only one?